-The Reformers had taken great pains to inform the British Government of the true state of affairs in Upper Canada, and many believed that Sir Francis Bond Head would do what he could to remove the ehief causes of discontent, until the proceedings of the executive previous to, and at the last general election of a House of Assembly, convinced them that nothing but a revolution would relieve the country.- This opinion I was confirmed in, by observing that when the Assembly of Lower Canada deferred granting supplies until their wrongs would be redressed, the House of Commons of England, by a vote of about ten to one, and the Lords unanimously (Lord.
-Brougham alone dissenting,) resolved, that the proceeds of the revenue raised in that colony, both by Provincial and British Statutes, should be expended without the conisent of the Representatives of the People, or the form of law, in keeping up a costly form of government in which the governed had no share.†
+The Reformers had taken great pains to inform the British Government of the true state of affairs in Upper Canada, and many believed that Sir Francis Bond Head would do what he could to remove the chief causes of discontent, until the proceedings of the executive previous to, and at the last general election of a Holse of Assembly, convinced them that nothing but a revolution would relieve the country.
+This opinion I was confirmed in, by observing that when the Assembly of Lower Canada deferred granting supplies until their wrongs would be redressed, the House of Commons of England, by a vote of about ten to one, and the Lords unanimously (Lord Brougham alone disenting,) resolved, that the proceeds of the revenue raised in that colony, both by Provincial and British Statutes, should be expended without the consent of the Representatives of the People, or the form of law, in keeping up a costly form of government in which the governed had no share.2

-In the declaration of grievances of the 31st of July, the British Government were distinctly given to understand that revolt might be the consequence of its base duplicity.
-And that declaration was read, considered and approved at 200 public meetings in the country; 150 branch associations, agreeing to its principles, were speedily organized, and Sir F. B. Head was informed through the press, that the officers of these societies might be used as captains and Lieutenants of compa-
+In the declaration of grivances of the 31st of July, the British Government were distinctly given to understand that revolt might be the consequence of its base duplicity.
+And that declaration was read, considered and approved at 200 public meetings in the country; 150 branch associations, agreeing to its principles, were speedily organized, and Sir F. B. Head was informed through the press, that the officers of these societies might be used as captains and Lieutenants of companies, for resistance by force, in case a change of his measures did not soon take pace.